 - Talk with a member of the Medical Careers Advisory Committee, who can advise you on your next steps.

 - Talk with a med school admissions rep. Many admissions counselors are willing to talk to a candidate who does not gain admission, discussing the strengths and weaknesses of their application

 - Consider the various ways in which you can strengthen your application.
 Can you improve your GPA?
-Re-take the MCAT?
+Re-take and improve your score on the MCAT?
 Put in some additional shadowing or volunteer hours?
 Re-write your personal statement?
 For students who have graduated, this may involve a post-baccalaureate program.

 - You can re-consider the medical schools to which you are applying, and adjust accordingly.

 - You might consider working in the healthcare field for a year or two, and then applying again with a bit more experience and maturity on your side.

 - If you have continued to shadow or volunteer in different situations, you can ask your mentor or supervisor for a letter of recommendation.

 - It may be that you might need to re-examine your career goals, and see if there is another avenue to achieve your personal goals that does not involve medical school.

 If you are a re-applicant, you can still work with the MCAC.
 Let us know your intentions.
 We will still need new or updated materials from you: